When it comes to life insurance, there are two main types: term and whole.

 Term Life vs Whole Life Insurance: Cost Comparison

-Term life is more affordable because it comes with an expiry date and doesn’t build cash value.
-If you outlive the term, your family won’t receive a payout.
+Regardless of your chosen life insurance company, term life is more affordable because it comes with an expiry date and doesn’t build cash value.
+If you outlive the term, your family won’t receive the death benefit.

 Looking for a personalized quote for term policies or whole life insurance policies?
 We’ve got you covered.
 Simply answer a few questions, and our insurance calculator will find you the best coverage at the best price.